 ACCOUNT RECEIVABLE TO SALES: [PASS]

 This methodology wants to make sure that a company's accounts receivable do not get significantly out of line with sales.
 It's a warning sign if a company's accounts receivable relative to sales increases significantly when compared to the previous year.
 Up to a 30% increase is allowed, but no more.
-Accounts Receivable to Sales for PRMW was 10.81% last year, while for this year it is 8.34%.
-Since the AR to sales is rising, it is below the max 30% that is allowed.
+Accounts Receivable to Sales for PRMW was 8.47% last year, while for this year it is 8.74%.
+Although the AR to sales is rising, it is below the max 30% that is allowed.
 The investor can still consider the stock if all other criteria appear very attractive.

 LONG TERM DEBT/EQUITY RATIO: [FAIL]

 PRMW's trailing twelve-month Debt/Equity ratio (77.63%) is too high, according to this methodology.
 You can find other more superior companies that do not have to borrow money in order to grow.

 "THE FOOL RATIO" (P/E TO GROWTH): [FAIL]